rudidude86/gura-lang.github.io/index.md

 _I've decided to publish documents in English that I'm currently writing, which is far from complete and being updated day by day.
-I hope the publication will inspire me to carry out this tough work :-)_
+I hope the publication will inspire me to carry on this tough work :-)_

 1. [Introduction](documents/Introduction.html)
 2. [Launch Program](documents/Launch-Program.html)